catseye/Dungeons-of-Ekileugor/README.markdown

 Dungeons of Ekileugor
 =====================

-_Dungeons of Ekileugor_ is a little roguelike game for the Commodore VIC-20.

-Despite the limitations of this architecture, its goal is to support a relatively rich set of "dungeon furniture", listed below.
+_Dungeons of Ekileugor_ is a little roguelike game for the *unexpanded* Commodore VIC-20.
+Despite the limitations of this architecture, it supports a respectable subset of the usual "dungeon furniture":

-There are actually two versions of the game; a FULL version, which requires some amount of memory expansion, and a MINI version, which runs on an unexpanded VIC-20.
-With the MINI version, you get:

-*   random generation of somewhat reasonable dungeon levels, with rooms and passages
+*   random generation of reasonable dungeon levels, with rooms and passages
 *   the contents of rooms are not visible until entered
 *   levels populated with monsters, treasure, and stairwells
-*   (possibly a tiny bit more, if I can squeeze it in)

-With the FULL version, you get:

-*   more reasonable dungeon level generation

-And you may one day get:
+*   combat and hit points
+*   queued status messages

-*   progressively more difficult dungeon levels
+*   (whatever else I can squeeze in: possibly progressively more difficult dungeon levels)
-*   more than one kind of monster
-*   character generation with three stats (strength, intelligence, and dexterity) and hit points
-*   experience points and experience levels
-*   multiple weapons and armor (although not a real inventory)
-*   chests and traps
-*   some kind of magic items, possibly potions

-Colour and the Commodore graphics characters are used, but no sound effects or custom character set is planned.
+Dungeons of Ekileugor is written in BASIC.
+It makes use of colour and the Commodore graphics characters, but not of sound effects or a custom character set.

-The game is written in BASIC.
-It's possible some routines coded in 6502 assembly language, using the Ophis 2.0 assembler, will be added at some point.

-I'm using the [VICE][] VIC-20 emulator to test it.

-It's not unlikely that I will never finish this project.

 Playing the Game
 ----------------